sindresorhus/cpy-cli/readme.md

     Copy all files inside src folder into dist and preserve path structure
     $ cpy . '../dist/' --cwd=src

+    Copy all .png files in the src folder to dist and prefix the image filenames
+    $ cpy 'src/*.png' dist --cwd=src --rename=hi-{{basename}}
 ```

 ## Related